 Quick Guide to Common Law Marriage in Kansas

-“The state of Kansas shall not recognized a common-law marriage contract if either party to the marriage contract is under 18 years of age.”
+“The state of Kansas shall not recognize a common-law marriage contract if either party to the marriage contract is under 18 years of age.”

-1. There was intent and agreement in praesenti to be married by both parties
+1. There were intent and agreement in praesenti to be married by both parties

 2. There has been continuous cohabitation between the parties

 3. There is a public declaration or holding that the parties are husband and wife

 The validity of Common Law Marriages (Kansas) in other States

 There are few laws that address common law marriage compared to regular marriage requirements in states that don’t recognize the type of union, but there are usually two factors that will motivate another state to recognize a common-law marriage in Kansas or other states that allows the marriage:

 The man and woman have signed power of attorney papers while in the relationship, and the marriage was contracted in a state and district that recognized such a union—such as Kansas.